 What’s up, doc?
 National Bunny Day highlights the value and contributions that pet rabbits bring to their owners.
 Held on the fourth Saturday or Sunday each September, National Bunny Day also centers on the welfare of rabbits — while promoting a healthy environments for those raised as pets.
 The House Rabbit Society hosts a number of events on the day, including a carnival and various fundraisers.

-National Bunny Day - History
+National Bunny Day timeline

 A breeder in California's actually responsible for the classic New Zealand White breed.
 They are are exceptionally calm and docile rabbits.

 National Bunny Day Activities